MiloBuwalda/uva-prog-c/info/20 Components.md

 ## Problem Sets

-The eight problem sets are the hard work of the course.
-You are supposed to work on them in the lab, where you can ask questions to the teaching assistants.
+The twelve problem sets are the hard work of the course, on which you will spend most of the lab time and then some more.

 You have four "late days" that you may "spend" during the semester, each of which provides you with an extension of twenty-four hours.
 You may spend no